 Clients who are perfectly poised for PHP care typically require a lower level of care than those in medical detox or residential care.
 They are already detoxed and declared medically stabilized, meaning there is no risk of having health complications as a result of the cessation of drugs or alcohol.

 Partial hospitalization allows clients to experience the full intensity of inpatient therapy without the actual necessity of living on site.
-Clients remain in high intensity therapy sessions much of the week, but do not need to dedicate an entire month or more specifically for addiction treatment.
+Clients remain in high-intensity therapy sessions much of the week, with a specified number of hours to be met in therapy.
 They can return to their homes or alternative housing at the end of the treatment day.
 As a result of the flexibility of still possessing semi “free-reign” in their lives, a recovering addict or alcoholic may be able to continue to pursue employment or other interests.
 While still attending addiction therapy throughout the day, a client will also still be able to utilize the other portion of the day as they see fit.

 What Can You Expect From PHP?